BnuuySolutions/PSVR2Toolkit/README.md

 3.)
 Rename "driver_playstation_vr2.dll" to "driver_playstation_vr2_orig.dll" (**IT MUST BE CALLED "driver_playstation_vr2_orig.dll", DO NOT RENAME IT TO ANYTHING ELSE, IT MUST BE EXACTLY THAT**)

 4.)
-Download the "driver_playstation_vr2.dll" attached below this message, and copy/move it into the same folder where "driver_playstation_vr2_orig.dll" is at.
+Download the "driver_playstation_vr2.dll" attached in a release, and copy/move it into the same folder where "driver_playstation_vr2_orig.dll" is at.

 5.)
 Your "win64" directory should now have 2 DLL files inside it, "driver_playstation_vr2.dll" and "driver_playstation_vr2_orig.dll".
 If you do not have both of those files, you fucked something up.

 6.)
 Enjoy your new features, please give us feedback in our [Discord](https://discord.gg/dPsfJhsGwb).

-# License
-PlayStation VR2 Toolkit is licensed under `Attribution-NonCommercial-ShareAlike 4.0`, this specific license was chosen to prevent commercial use (i.e. reselling) of our projects.

-## Exemptions
-- Sony, Sony Interactive Entertainment
-- Collabora Ltd

 # Contact
 Have any legal complaints or questions?